-Medicine shortages are on the rise in Europe.
-In the last decade, European community pharmacists have consistently reported ^{1,2} a worsening of the situation in all countries.
+Medicine shortages are now prevalent across EU healthcare systems.
+In the last decade, community pharmacists in Europe have consistently reported 1,2 a worsening of the situation at national level.
 The COVID-19 pandemic has shone light into medicine supply chain fragilities and acted as a catalyst to build momentum for action both at national and at European level.

 Community pharmacists are at the very end of the pharmaceutical supply chain and are the face of the problem for patients.
-Repeated medicine shortages, impacting all medicine classes in all European countries3, have caused distress and inconvenience to patients at best, discontinuation of treatment, also increased co-payments, medication errors and increased the risk of adverse events.
+Repeated medicine shortages, impacting all medicine classes in all European countries3, have caused distress and inconvenience to patients at best, but also discontinuation of treatment, increased co-payments, medication errors and increased the risk of adverse events.
 Patients' trust in their healthcare systems has been eroded by this chronic issue.
 Furthermore, the increasing number of medicine shortages raises stress for pharmacy staff and imposes a significant additional administrative burden on pharmacies' daily work.

 In 2023 pharmacies across the EU spent on average almost 10 hours per week dealing with medicine shortages.
-This time has tripled over the last 10 years; precious time which could have been devoted to other useful tasks such as implementing pharmacy-led health services for patients in support of the health systems.
+This time has tripled over the last 10 years; precious time which could have been devoted to other useful tasks such as developing or implementing pharmacy-led health services for patients in support of health systems.
 The burden of managing medicine shortages is amplified due to the concurrent healthcare workforce shortage resulting in increased pressure and stress on pharmacy teams.
 In addition, pharmacists frequently suffer financial losses when finding alternative solutions for their patients, for example, by not receiving the full reimbursement for these medicines.